OpenChannelSSD/documentation/docs/index.md

 Additionally, LightNVM connects to user space through liblightnvm, which exposes a get_block/put_block interface for applications to implement their own FTLs.

-## Framework Manager
+## LightNVM Management
-The framework management acts as a mediator between device drivers, media managers, and targets.
+The  management acts as a mediator between device drivers, media managers, and targets.
 It provides supporting functionalities for device initialization, teardown or accounting.